Cj0x7c00/Anvil/README.md

+# Important Notice
+**This version of Anvil has been Archived.
+Please follow the new AnvilEngine final draft at [AnvilStudio](https://github.com/AnvilStudio/AnvilWorkspace)**

 # Anvil Engine

 Anvil Engine is my life long software project that i use to **study and learn** computer graphics. i figured the best way to do that was creating a game engine.

 ![rotating cube](Anvil/core/extras/imgs/cube.gif "9/1/2023")